EluOne/Nesi/README.md

 I am working to futher reduce the data set from the static data dump for this application to reduce its footprint.

 POS (Player Owned Structures) status details from API (Requires a corporate key with at least Fuel Technician role), showing state, fuel quantity and time remaining for fuels of listed towers.

+Manufacturing calculator added using data from static data dump as per request from corporation member.

 The application generates a set of local cache files within its directory to reduce network data, and saves the user details in nesi.ini file.